Skip to main content

 • Clients Aged 30 Years or Older:

-• Pap test or Pap test with human papillomavirus (HPV) co-testing should be done at baseline and every 12 months.
-If results of 3 consecutive Pap tests are normal, follow-up Pap tests can be performed every 3 years.
+• Providers will perform a Pap test or Pap test with human papillomavirus (HPV) co-testing at baseline and every 12 months.
+If results of three consecutive Pap tests are normal, providers can perform follow-up Pap tests every 3 years.

 Sources: